swgpu/SWGPU/README.md

 ## Roadmap (internal usage, only fr)
 [INFO]
-1. Cette roadmap peut changer (réduction ou ajout)
+1. This roadmap can changed.
-2. Elle est classé par ordre de priorité
-3. Ont fait qu'une seule tache à la fois
+2. Ordered by priority
+3. Task done one by one

 [CORE TASKS]
-1. Ecriture d'un tutorial sur la demo "pre-rendered" pour le mag "programmez" - (J4Y & Dazu)
-2. Evolution du mip-mapping - (J4Y suit https://webgpufundamentals.org/webgpu/lessons/webgpu-textures.html)
-3. R&D sur la possibilité de passer les formats propriétaire en binaire - (J4Y)
-4. Ajout des spot-lights - (J4Y)

-[DEMO TASKS]
-1. Ajout la possibilité de sauter à la demo fps - (Imprévisible)
-2. Ajout d'une arme + tir à la demo fps
-3. Ajout d'enemis basiques
-4. Améliorer le système de collisions - (J4Y)
+1. Write tutorial for "programmez" mag
+3. Add binary format for 3D files.
+4. Add JSON Tilemap format to fit SpriteFusion.
+4. Add spot-light

 [DEADLINES]
-1. CORE_TASKS.1.2: 01 Juin
+a.
+CORE_TASKS.1.2: 01 Juin
-2. DEMO_TASKS.1.2.3.4: 01 Juin

 ## License
 WARME Y2K is released under the [MIT](https://opensource.org/licenses/MIT) license.